Take full control of your audio with Insertion Points

 The second way is to click the red-and-white Add button located underneath the waveforms on the right-side of the page.
 Simply enter the timestamp you wish to add the Insertion Point and click the Add button.
 The Insertion Point then populates on the waveform in the exact timestamp you entered.

 You can then assign an Audio Block to any recently created Insertion Points.
 You should see a drop-down field with Unassigned present.
 Simply click on that drop-down and select an Audio Block from the list of options.

 Once an Audio Block is selected, you can see how many “spots” (determined by the ‘play-up-to’ setting in the Audio Block) are present.
-In the example image above, you see that the Default Ad Block has 2 spots, meaning up to 2 RAP ads play back-to-back depending on available inventory.
+In the example image above, you see that the Default Pre & Post Roll Ad Block has 2 spots, meaning up to 2 audio files play back-to-back.

 Don’t forget to click the red Save button to finalize and add the Insertion Points to your episode.